How Retail Industry Data and Geospatial Analysis Are Used to Gain Customer Insights and Drive Growth

 How to Build a Good Retail Strategy

 Who are we selling to or trying to sell to?
 Whether you are a new business or an established one, it is important to know who will be buying your products.
-Once you know this, you can establish an appropriate territory management strategy as well as make informed decision about site selection.
+Once you know this, you can establish an appropriate territory management strategy and make informed decisions about site selection.

 It All Starts with Market Research

 Understanding the profile of your potential customers and current customers is crucial for a good retail strategy.
 The better a business understands its customer base, the better it can serve it.
-With geospatial data you can segment your market and create buyer personas that will help you define your target market.
+With geospatial data, you can segment your market and create buyer personas that will help you define your target market and market size.

 There are many different factors that can influence the purchase and should be considered when performing market research for the retail industry: